rinorcakaj/rinorcakaj.github.io/_pages/working.md

 {% include base_path %}

-PhD Candidate at Robert Bosch GmbH
+PhD Candidate in Deep Learning at Robert Bosch GmbH
 ---
-- Focus on Deep Learning.
+- Focus on regularization techniques for supervised image classification.
 - In cooperation with the University of Stuttgart.
+- At the Institute of Signal Processing and System Theory.
 - Supervisor: Dr. Jens Eric Markus Mehnert.

 Working student at Segura & Jesberger